AdaGold/ride-share-rails/README.md

 - Requires you to create a Rails application which
   - Conforms to Rails conventions on naming and inflection
   - Is created by using `rails new .` you will create a new rails app _inside_ of the fork folder instead of creating a _new_ folder for your rails app
-    - `rails new` will ask if you want to overwrite the existing files `README.md` and `db/seeds.rb`.
+    - `rails new .` will ask if you want to overwrite the existing files `README.md` and `db/seeds.rb`.
 Answer `n` to both of these (keep the existing file)
   - Uses [Postgresql](https://github.com/Ada-Developers-Academy/textbook-curriculum/blob/master/08-rails/how-to-use-postgres.md) as its database.
+(This should already be configured correctly if you followed our Ada Install Fest for Rails)

 **Your team shall submit a pull request with a link to your Trello board once you are done with this initial setup.
-This must be reviewed by an instructor before you may begin implementing the requirements.**
+Your team must message your instructors and notify them that your board is ready for review.**

 ### Minimum Requirements